whitecube/bem-components/README.md

 ## Usage

-Generate your component files as you are used to, then add the `Whitecube\BemComponents\HasBemClasses` trait to their controller class in `App\View\Components`:
+Generate your component files as you are used to, then add the `Whitecube\BemComponents\HasBemClasses` trait to the component's view controller in `App\View\Components`:

 ```php
 <?php